-- Glasflasche statt Plastikflasche (Glass instead of plastic bottles): a single-issue environmental interest group, focused on promoting the use of glas instead of plastic. - Kreditopferverband (organization of debt victims) - Erlöstes Bewusstsein (Salvaged consciousness): an alternative media outlet, featuring esoteric-mystic contents and conspiracy theories - Euroland ist ausgebrannt, zurück zu den Nationen (Euro land is burnt, back to the nation state) - Freeman Austria subsidiaries: Welcome to Freedom (Joe Kreissl's personal blog), Human-Rights.cc (Freeman Austria's redefinition of human rights), International Common Law Court of Justice Vienna (the only legal institution recognized by Freeman Austria's through which they organize their "exit" from the state) - SK-Prinzip: a coaching method focused on conflict resolution in organizations
+- Glasflasche statt Plastikflasche (Glass instead of plastic bottles): a single-issue environmental interest group, focused on promoting the use of glass instead of plastic. - Kreditopferverband (organization of debt victims) - Erlöstes Bewusstsein (Salvaged consciousness): an alternative media outlet, featuring esoteric-mystic contents and conspiracy theories SOURCE (313288) D3.7 Annual Societal Security Report 4 42 A detailed description of "Freeman Austria" and sovereign citizen groups in Austria can be found in the respective country report.

-While a small sample, the accounts illustrate a certain range of interests and indicate potential ideologies linked to them, which usually are not aligned.
+- Euroland ist ausgebrannt, zurück zu den Nationen (Euro land is burnt, back to the nation state) - Freeman Austria subsidiaries: Welcome to Freedom (Joe Kreissl's personal blog), Human-Rights.cc (Freeman Austria's redefinition of human rights), International Common Law Court of Justice Vienna (the only legal institution recognized by Freeman Austria, through which they organize their "exit" from the state) - SK-Prinzip: a coaching method focused on conflict resolution in organizations While a small sample, the accounts illustrate a certain range of interests and indicate potential ideologies linked to them, which usually are not aligned.
 While the overlap with its own subsidiaries is less surprising, the link to a self-organized group of individuals in debt is rather indicative.
 Financial bankruptcy is a recurring theme of biographies of sovereign citizen actors and has been identified as recruiting strategy (in the US as well as Austria) addressing people in financial troubles.
 Also, the theme of "salvation" through "regaining consciousness" is featured in an esoteric outlet (Erlöstes Bewusstsein) while sharing, an affinity with more mundane techniques of self-help/-optimization (SK-Prinzip).
 In addition, we observe an environmental protection group, concerned with health hazards of plastic, which dabbles in conspiracy-leaning themes of being "poisoned" by "them" (be that states or companies), as well as a Euro-sceptic movement featuring far right ideologies.
 Environmental movements traditionally have had far right counterparts and tendencies, featuring notions of "purity" or "regionalism" that have been taken up in conservative and far right discourses.
 Tracing different routes (indicative examples):

 In the following we trace three accounts immediately linked to "Freemen Austria" in one more iteration.
-The examples highlight the range of interest groups and links to a variety of political ideologies, audiences are shared with.
+The examples highlight the range of interest groups and links to a variety of political ideologies audiences are shared with.
 Interest groups contextualize certain aspects of political leanings, which are prominently featured and reoccur in the self-published outlets of sovereign citizen groups.
 It furthermore reinforces the range shown among the "intermediaries" above.